Events will take place on Saturday, January 19 between 9:00 am and 4:00 pm in a variety of locations in the Baltimore Convention Center.

 Who Wants to Be a Mathematician Championship, organized by Michael A. Breen, American Mathematical Society, and William T. Butterworth, DePaul University; Saturday, 1:00 pm-2:45 pm.
 Show your support for top high school students from the U.S., Canada, and the U.K. in this international "Who Wants to Be a Mathematician" as they compete for a US\$5,000 first prize for themselves and US\$5,000 for their school’s math department.
 Semifinals are at 1:00 pm and finals are at 2:00 pm.
 Come match wits with the contestants, support their mathematical achievement, and have tremendous fun at the same time.

-Math Circle Demonstration, organized by Lance Bryant, Shippensburg University, Sarah Bryant, Dickinson College, and Thomas J. Clark, Dordt College; Saturday morning.
+Math Circle Demonstration, organized by Lance Bryant, Shippensburg University, and Sarah Bryant, Dickinson College; Saturday, 1:00 pm-2:30 pm.
 A math circle is an enrichment experience that brings mathematics professionals in direct contact with pre-college students and/or their teachers.
 Circles foster passion and excitement for deep mathematics.
 This demonstration session offers the opportunity for conference attendees to observe and then discuss a math circle experience designed for local students.
 While students are engaged in a mathematical investigation, mathematicians will have a discussion focused on appreciating and better understanding the organic and creative process of learning that circles offer, and on the logistics and dynamics of running an effective circle.
 The sponsor for this demonstration is SIGMAA MCST.

 Cathy O’Neil, CEO of ORCAA, Big data, inequality, and democracy, (MAA-AMS-SIAM Gerald and Judith Porter Public Lecture); Saturday, 3:00 pm.